Class excuses from Health Services:

 - If a student is ill and needs to miss more than two consecutive days of classes or an exam, the student must go in person to Health Services to be seen by the nurse and/or doctor on duty.
 Health Services staff can then contact faculty, staff, coaches or campus employers to notify of the illness.

-- If a student is hospitalized or needs to go home due to illness, the student (or a family member) is responsible for contacting either the Dean of Students Office or Student Academic Services so that appropriate campus personnel can be made aware of a longer absence and/or can develop an action plan based on the student’s circumstances.
+- If a student is hospitalized or needs to go home due to illness, the student (or a family member) is responsible for contacting either the Dean of Students Office or Center for Academic Success so that appropriate campus personnel can be made aware of a longer absence and/or can develop an action plan based on the student’s circumstances.

 - Students with chronic illnesses that may cause periodic absences should discuss the situation with the nurse and she will work with the student regarding the best way to handle class excuses.